Greatest Hits (The Bangles album)

 Greatest Hits is a compilation album by American pop rock band the Bangles.
 It was released by their record company, Columbia Records on May 8, 1990, to fulfill the band's contractual requirements; by the time of the release of the album, the group had already broken up.
-The album peaked at #97 on the US Billboard 200 and at #4 in the UK Albums Chart.
+The album peaked at #97 on the US Billboard 200 and at #4 on the UK Albums Chart.

 Content

 The album features the single remixes of "Hero Takes a Fall", "Walking Down Your Street" and "I'll Set You Free".
 It also includes the group's cover of Simon & Garfunkel's "Hazy Shade of Winter", which was released on the soundtrack of the film Less than Zero, and had not been included on a Bangles album.
-It also contains the non-album B-side cover of The Grass Roots' "Where Were You When I Needed You" and the previously unreleased song "Everything I Wanted" from the Everything album sessions.
+It also contains the non-album B-side cover of the Grass Roots' "Where Were You When I Needed You" and the previously unreleased song "Everything I Wanted" from the Everything album sessions.
 "Everything I Wanted" was released as a single in the Netherlands and Australia to promote the release.
 In the UK, a new remix of "Walk Like an Egyptian" was released instead, peaking at #73.